I’ve covered the ring (refresher: Diamond, probably, but not necessarily; vintage, maybe yes! And check Pinterest for her wish list).

 It just has to feel like it.

-I mean, you could do it what the couple above did: You could tweet your favorite band (Foster the People, in this case) and get them to let you propose on stage, before they play your favorite song.
+I mean, you could do it what the couple above did: You could tweet your favorite band (Foster the People, in this case) and get them to let you propose on stage, right before they play your favorite song.
 Yes.
-This is very 2014.
+This is an example from a very specific era.
 But there’s more then one way to propose—and going viral isn’t a requirement.

 - Hire a cameraman